 EXAMPLE: A divorced man and woman both live in West Virginia.
-On May 15 the woman reports her oldest child will be visiting his father during summer vacation from June 11 to September 1.
+On May 29th, the woman reports her oldest child will be visiting his father during summer vacation from June 11 to September 1.
 After proper notice, the oldest child is removed from the woman's AG for July and August, because he will be absent from the home for those two full calendar months.
-The father applies for FS for the child on July 1 and is denied, because the child's place of residence is still with the mother and he is only temporarily visiting his father.
+The father requests the child be added to his Food Stamp benefits on June 10th.
+The child is added to the benefits as of July 1st.

-The Determination Of A Boarder
+3. The Determination Of A Boarder